SS-Lab-at-NU/mpc_legged_control/readme.txt

 -husky8, husky7 with better control
 	keyboard
-		position_control.py and keyboard_control.py are now nodes in husky_description
+		position_control.py is now a node in husky_description launch keyboard_control.py has been updated with aidan's code keyboard_control.py can be switched with pose_reader.py
-		keyboard_control.py has been updated with aidan's code ardupilot file change test (NOT EFFECTIVE)
+	ardupilot file change test (NOT EFFECTIVE)
 		ardupilot/tools/autotest
 			pysim/vehicleinfo.py